-This will automatically translate the website content without any issues and display the readable version for you.
+This will automatically translate the website content without issues and display the readable version.

-You can also change the language of your preference for output translation (step #4) within the browser while translations.
+You can also change the language of your preference for output translation (step #4) within the browser while translating.

-The Microsoft Edge computer has a built-in translation feature that is powered by Bing Translator and works very smoothly.
-It offers real-time translations and also the option to choose and change the output language.
+The Microsoft Edge computer has a built-in translation feature powered by Bing Translator and works smoothly.
+It offers real-time translations and the option to choose and change the output language.

 It supports more than 30 languages at the moment.
-However, with growing technology and browser stability updates, new languages are added being added.
+However, new languages are added with growing technology and browser stability updates.

 What do you think about the translation?
 Do you find this feature helpful on your Microsoft Edge browser?

-If you've any thoughts on How to Auto-Translate a Webpage in Microsoft Edge Computer?, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on How to Auto-Translate a Webpage in Microsoft Edge Computer, then feel free to drop in below comment box.
+You can also report the outdated information.